transcriptionstream/transcriptionstream/README.md

   - Audio file upload/download
   - Task completion alerts with interactive links
   - HTML5 web player with speed control and transcription highlighting
-  - Time-synced transcription scrubbing/scrolling
+  - Time-synced transcription scrubbing/highlighting/scrolling

-> **Warning:** This is example code for demonstration purposes and should not be used in production environments.
+> **Warning:** This is example code for example purposes and should not be used in production environments.

 ### Customization and Troubleshooting
 - Change the password for `transcriptionstream` in the `ts-gpu` Dockerfile.
 - Update the secret in `ts-web` app.py.
-- The transcription option uses `whisperx`.
-Note that the raw text output for transcriptions might not display correctly.
+- The transcription option uses `whisperx`, but was designed for `whisper`.
+Note that the raw text output for transcriptions might not display correctly in the console.
 - The `large-v2` model is not included in the initial build.
-You can add a `RUN` line in the `ts-gpu` Dockerfile for inclusion or adjust `transcribe_example_d.sh` to use a different model.
+You can add a `RUN` line in the `ts-gpu` Dockerfile for inclusion during build or adjust `transcribe_example_d.sh` to use the medium model